The Roberts Court

 David Snow, a retired lawyer and judge, has more recently indulged his interest in constitutional law and political philosophy by teaching several courses at the University of Maine and facilitating several colloquies.

-Reading will be from The Chief: The Life and Turbulent Times of Chief Justice John Roberts by Joan Biskupic and supplemented by articles in the colloquy’s readings pages.
+Please read The Chief: The Life and Turbulent Times of Chief Justice John Roberts by Joan Biskupic prior to the colloquy.

 Sign me up!